smasky/SWAT-UQ/README.md

 **Step 3:** In the Work Folder, create a **parameter file** encoded in UTF-8.
 This file would show the details of the parameters you want to analyze or optimize, as shown below:

-**File name:** parameter.par
+**File name:** `paras.par`

 💡 **Noted:**  The file name is not restricted, but it is recommended to use the `.par` extension for consistency with the GUI version.

-💡 **Noted:** In this file, all elements must be separated by spaces or tabs.
+In this file, all elements must be separated by spaces or tabs.

 ```
 Name Mode Min Max Scope